It’s getting hot in here…

 A pram parasol can help keep your baby out of the heat of direct sunlight.

-Another idea would be for you to change to a more breathable pushchair (as pictured) which have panels which open and allows the air to circulate more freely around the child so that his/her body temperature will regulate with ease.
+Another idea would be for you to change to a more breathable pushchair with panels which open.
+That will allow the air to circulate more freely around the child so that his/her body temperature will regulate with ease.
 Some pushchairs even come with UVA protection too, meaning you know your baby/child is as safe as can be.

-Or you can purchase a sun canopy, which can fit to your buggy and creates a large shaded area, meaning your baby is protected.
+Or you can purchase a sun canopy.
+This can fit to your buggy and creates a large shaded area, meaning your baby is protected.
 Again, some of these offer UVA protection too so check them out carefully before buying.

 Wear a hat!
-We would advise you to pick one with a wide rim and for those cool kids you can buy a hat with a flap at the back to keep the sun from burning the back of the neck.
+Pick one with a wide rim and for those cool kids you can buy a hat with a flap at the back to keep the sun from burning the back of the neck.

 For kids who enjoy playing out in the sun it could be worth purchasing some UV protective clothing so that they aren’t hit by the harmful rays.